jpype-project/jpype/doc/quickguide.rst

 Exceptions
 ----------

-Java exceptions extend from python exceptions and can be dealt with no different that Python native exceptions.
+Java exceptions extend from Python exceptions and can be dealt with no different that Python native exceptions.
 JException serves as the base class for all Java exceptions.